-A woman’s nasal Cockney voice called “‘E won’t bite, ‘e’s ‘armless!”, but Keith had no patience with irresponsible owners who do not train their animals, and she received a short, colourful summary of his opinion, reducing her to an offended “Well!
+A woman’s nasal Cockney voice called “‘E won’t bite, ‘e’s ‘armless!”, but Keith has no patience with irresponsible owners who do not train their animals, and she received a short, colourful summary of his opinion, reducing her to an offended “Well!
 What language!”

-Apart from the nuisance of the dog, it was a bit depressing to realise that the invasion of the English had reached even these parts, when we had imagined ourselves in “La France Profonde”.
+Apart from the nuisance of the dog, it was a bit depressing to realise that the modern invasion of the English had reached even these parts, when we had imagined ourselves in “La France Profonde”.

 However we soon forgot about it as we topped the rise and descended to Lougratte on the highway, where we hoped for coffee.

-We set off grimly to rejoin the GR, but heavy clouds were swarming overhead, and when we saw a sign saying “Cancon 5”, we decided to put our heads down and make a final push along the highway to our desination.
+We set off grimly to rejoin the GR, but heavy clouds were swarming overhead, and when we saw a sign saying “Cancon 5”, we decided to put our heads down and make a final push along the highway to our destination.

 It only took an hour and as highway-bashes go, it was not too bad.
 The road was lined with prune orchards in various stages of maturity, from weedy seedlings to full-sized trees.
 There was a long rise before we reached the town and we were able to leave the highway and take a steep old road into the main street.